 Saturday 21st December 2019 at HOME, Manchester. ⭐️⭐️⭐️⭐️ Created by the always wonderful and ever original 1927 Productions, Roots delves into obscure folklore, delivering an array of weird, warped and decidedly macabre tales for ‘brave’ little children.
 With their enchanting combination of live music, live action and animation, 1927 will open your eyes to entertainment...
 Continue Reading →

-A Night at the Musicals: Thrillingly Theatrical, Thoroughly Fabulous
+Review: A Night at the Musicals (Touring)

 Wednesday 18th December 2019 at Leeds Playhouse. ⭐️⭐️⭐️⭐️⭐️ This is one of those relentlessly fabulous shows which leaves you smiling and giggling away to yourself long after the house lights come up.
 In A Night at the Musicals, we’re treated to a delicious feast of theatricality which delivers genuinely fantastic voices, sassy sardonic stand up...
 Continue Reading →

 York Theatre Royal.
-Tuesday 22nd November, 2016. ⭐️⭐️ This production from Volcano Theatre is hugely ambitious and very modern; as the advertising promised, it's 'a furious two hander' and both Mairi Phillips and Alex Harries, playing all roles, are bursting with energy and grit throughout (which must be utterly gruelling with such a high level...
+Tuesday 22nd November, 2016. ⭐️⭐️ This take on Shakespeare's Macbeth from Volcano Theatre is hugely ambitious.
+As promised, it's 'a furious two hander' and both Mairi Phillips and Alex Harries, playing all roles, are bursting with energy and grit throughout.
+Harries is powerful, raging and charming in turns, while Phillips makes an...
 Continue Reading →

 Carriageworks Theatre, Leeds.
 Tuesday, 18th October, 2016. ⭐️⭐️⭐️⭐️⭐️ 'The Boy with Tape on His Face', or Sam Wills as his nearest and dearest likely still address him, is a whirlwind of clever, creative, comic fun.
 As the name suggests, he stands before his audience with his mouth taped.
 For most, this would mean game over,...
 Continue Reading →

-Harrogate Theatre, Friday, 7th October, 2016. ⭐️⭐️⭐️⭐️ This show from Kill The Beast is off-the-charts wacky; crammed with energy exhausting to watch, craziness worthy of certification and big laughs enough to warrant the label 'success'.
+Harrogate Theatre, Friday, 7th October, 2016. ⭐️⭐️⭐️⭐️ This show from Kill The Beast is off-the-charts wacky, crammed with energy exhausting to watch, craziness worthy of certification and big laughs enough to warrant the label 'success'.
 It is also bonkers enough to require both investment and significant acclimatisation.
 I try to avoid too much prior knowledge...
 Continue Reading →